aditya7447/Real-Time-Sign-Lang-Detection/README.md

 4. **Get Model URL:**
    - Obtain the URL of your model (e.g., `https://your-s3-bucket-name.s3.amazonaws.com/model.json`).
-   - Paste the URL in App.js file for line no. 20
+   - Paste the URL in App.js file at line no. 20.
      ```
      const net = await tf.loadGraphModel('Paste model object url here in App.js file at line no. 20')
      ```